sophiamitchellette/3601-S16-lab3_angular/LABTASKS.md

 - Observe the HTML element's formatting (it's done via bootstrap).
 As you are working on the questions below, experiment with the project to get a better sense for what each element is.

 ##### List all the files at the top level of your project (i.e. not in public) and briefly state the purpose of each one, as you understand it.
 You might want to postpone describing some files until you work with the project a bit more.
+ .gitignore - tells github which files to ignore .travis.yml - allows travis to read project app.js - finds the correct webpage for the website to display bower.json - contains information about the project Gruntfile.js - lets grunt automate updating of website karma.conf.js - runs the testing for the project LABTASKS.md - is this file where we answer questions package.json - contains information about the project README.md - contains instructions for setting up lab
 ##### List the folders in the public folder and describe the purpose for each.
 ##### What are the names of the Angular controllers in this web application?
 What does each of them do?
 ##### Open the index.html view.
 What controller(s) is it using?